 Per the Engineering Department's review of trip generation from the Institute of Transportation Engineers (ITE) Trip Generation Manual 10th Edition; impacts caused by additional trip generation as a result of the increased Gross Floor Area (GFA) of the proposed community center are minimal and do not approach a critical volume on the primary or adjacent streets requiring mitigation.
-Within HNC-3, land use activities shall generate no more than 50 trips per 1,000 square feet of gross leasable floor area per day.
-The ITE Manual defines the subject land use as Recreational Community Center which has a trip generation of 28.82 trips per 1,000 sq.ft. per day.
+At the maximum the added square feet to the new community center yields an impact of nearly 200 additional trips at the peak hours of 4-6 p.m.
+Trips caused by the existing facility were not factored in due to no change in use of the facility.